 - Using

-withconda install -c mlgill pdlsr
+condawithconda install -c mlgill pdlsr - Using

-- Manually from the GitHub repo
+pipwithpip install pdLSR - Manually from the GitHub repo

 This post was written in a Jupyter notebook, which can be downloaded and viewed statically here.